SNEAKY TACTICS – PART 2

 As a first action, Lefty runs back and handoffs to Righty.
 Then, the zombies block and push all the tackle zones out of the Wights’ paths.
 The two Wights move to the support zones depending on how the blocks on the line of scrimmage fared.
 Some go for

-We do not know exactly what are the Whites made of… and Flesh Golems are strength 4, which gives them a bit of leeway to blitz on their own.
+We do not know exactly what the Whites are made of… and Flesh Golems are strength 4, which gives them a bit of leeway to blitz on their own.
 So, this consolidation could certainly have been more optimized.
 Anyway, you mark the most dangerous players first (Strip Ball, Tackle, Wrestle, or Frenzy) relatively to Righty the Werewolf’s skills.
 You mark Tackle if he has Dodge or mark Strip Ball if he does not have Sure Hands.
 You get the point.
 That last cocky Ghoul dodging twice is some nice icing on the cake and in the realm of probabilities.
 You should not plan on it to work, though.

-GRAPH 8 – BONUS TIP: BAG PLAYERS
+BONUS TIP: BAG PLAYERS

 In the graph above, the starred players are “bagged”, and, left on their own, they need 2 dodges or a Blitz to regain their mobility.
 Here, the Whites are mostly done for.
 Sure, they can still put some small pressure on Righty to make you roll dice.
 They could also attempt a miracle.
 Whatever they play, you should have enough maneuver margin to score on your Turn 3 as securely as can be.

-GRAPH 9 – BONUS PLAY: DOUBLE LONG FEINT
+BONUS PLAY: DOUBLE LONG FEINT

 ADDITIONAL BONUS TIP